-- TPs used to mark the course do not count for scoring the primary navigation task. - The corridor for the course extends the width of the hidden gates, 125m perpendicularly to either side of the given track line (total corridor width = 250m) - The number of hidden gates on the track line, and the approximate length of the curve, and the total point score available for the course, will be given in advance. - The track line must be flown in the direction indicated on the map - Backtracking within the width of the corridor, or flying the course in the wrong direction, results in 0 score for this particular precision course/task.
+- TPs used to mark the start and end of each leg do not count for scoring the pure navigation task 2.4. - The corridor for the course is defined by the width of the hidden gates.
+These are 250m wide and perpendicular to the given track line, such that the limits of the corridor are 125m to the left and right of the given track line - The number of hidden gates on the track line, and the approximate length of the curve, and the total point score available for the course, will be given in advance. - The track line must be flown in the direction indicated on the map - Backtracking within the width of the corridor, or flying the course in the wrong direction, results in 0 score for this particular precision course/task.
 This is for obvious safety reasons.